thegnarwhal/google_drive_tools/README.md

 Grant access to your drive or folders in your drive to your newly created Service Account user, using the `client_email` value from your Service Account's .json file.

 ## How to Use
+Please note, all script files identify a `source_id`.
+To find your folder's source id:
+1. Navigate to the folder in Google Drive.
+2. Copy the Folder ID found in the URL.
+This is everything that comes after “folder/” in the URL.
+For example, if the URL was “https://drive.google.com/drive/folders/1dyUEebJaFnWa3Z4n0BFMVAXQ7mfUH11g”, then the `source_id`` would be "1dyUEebJaFnWa3Z4n0BFMVAXQ7mfUH11g”

 ### count_folder.py
 Finds a count of files and folders any given folder, using the folder's source ID.